PdxCodeGuild/Full-Stack-Day-Class/notes/course-day-to-day.md

 1. More Practice, Lecture, or Help
 1. Hot Tips

-Every Friday I will do 15 minute one-on-ones with student individually.
+Every Friday I will do 15 minute one-on-ones with students individually.

 ## Standup